improving-minnesota/react-redux-workshop/labs/lab-05-forms.md

 git pull
 ```

-If not running, start the `gulp watch:dev` and `gulp serve:dev` tasks.
+If not running, start the `npm start` task.
 Otherwise, restart the running tasks to pick up any changes in the lab-05-form-validation-start branch.

 &nbsp;
 ### Check it out!